| My Imajica Experience

 Having a hunch things might get nuts in the

-and got my train ticket ahead of time.
+last hours, I stopped at Amtrak and got my train ticket ahead of time.
 I recalled trying to get

 Jack Hanna